Steffy29/docs/pages/cloud/bdaas/start_analytics/guide.fr-fr.md

 title: Use your Analytics project
 slug: analytics
 excerpt: How to use a cluster
-section: Getting started
+section: Getting started - Analytics
-order: 2
+order: 1
 ---